slidevjs/slidev/docs/guide/animations.md

 > Available since v0.43.0

 The **View Transitions API** provides a mechanism for easily creating animated transitions between different DOM states.
-Learn more how it works in [View Transitions API - MDN Web Docs - Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
+Learn more about it in [View Transitions API - MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

 :::warning
 Experimental: This is not supported by all browsers.
 Check the [Browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API#browser_compatibility) carefully before using this.